DISCOVER

 Mosquito River & Beach

 This is where we normally take the lunch break on the “Paddlers Choice” and Paddle and Hike Tours.
-Great swimming here on some days.
-Short walk to observe the Lovers leap Arch and Mosquito Falls.
+It is a remote beach only accessible by kayak or by foot.
+There is some great swimming here on some days.
+You can see where Mosquito river flows into Lake Superior here!
+It is also a relatively short walk to observe the Lovers leap Arch and Mosquito Falls.

 Lovers Leap Arch

-The most photographed place in the Pictured Rocks.
-Fun to paddle through.
-Ask your guide about the Native American legend of how it was named.
+Lover's Leap Arch is the most photographed place in the Pictured Rocks National Lakeshore in Munising, Michigan.
+It is one of the most dramatic parts of the cliffs, which are up to 200 feet high and exhibit a variety of colors due to mineral staining.
+It's really fun to go kayaking through.
+You can ask your guide about the Native American legend of how it was named.
 "Paddlers Choice" and "Paddle and Hike" tours.

 Caves of the Bloody Chiefs

+The "Caves of the Bloody Chiefs" are a notable feature within the Pictured Rocks National Lakeshore in Munising, Michigan, best seen by kayaking.
 Local legend says the native American Tribes placed their prisoners of war here.
-Seen on the “Paddlers Choice” and “Paddle and Hike” tours
+Seen on the “Paddlers Choice” and “Paddle and Hike” tours.

 Grand Portal Arch